next-hat/nanocl/README.md

 ## 🔨 Contribution

-If you want to contribute see [Build From Source](https://docs.next-hat.com/docs/setups/nanocl/linux/from-sources) section on our official documentation to see how to setup a dev environnement for nanocl
+If you want to contribute see how to [build from source](https://docs.next-hat.com/docs/setups/nanocl/linux/from-sources) section on our official documentation to see how to setup a environnement for nanocl